scjx123/tp/docs/UserGuide.md

 ### `cap` - Prints CAPs

-Typing `mc` prints the calculated CAP for courses based on selected option.
+Typing `mc` prints the calculated CAP for courses based on selected option.<br>
+Note:
+1. Index should be a positive integer.
+Otherwise you should expect an "invalid command" error message.<br>
+2. You must reference existing tasks or modules when using this command.
+For example: If "list" shows only 2 tasks but you try to use "-task 3" as a parameter for "add", you should expect an "index out of range" error message because "3" is out of range for your task list.
+Similarly, if there is no mod called CS9999 in the module list and you try to use "-mod CS9999" as a parameter for "add", you should expect a "not found" error message.

 Syntax: